radhanama/Pas2Cs/Readme.md

 dotnet run --project CaseFixer.csproj ./MyProject --dry-run
 # use Roslyn instead of OmniSharp
 dotnet run --project CaseFixer.csproj ./MyProject --roslyn
+# built-in APIs like ToString and ToList are fixed automatically
 ```

 The tool rewrites the files in place (optionally keeping `.bak` backups) so your